 You pack in what you need.
 Table, chair, decorations, books, etc. You set up.
 You pack back out when you’re done.

-You make a copy of your book’s back cover where the ISBN number is located.
-You give interested shoppers a copy of the cover which they use to buy the book at the register.
+You can make a copy of your book’s back cover where the ISBN number is located and give interested shoppers a copy of the cover which they use to buy the book at the register.
 The cashier scans the bar code, the shopper pays, then she brings her receipt back to your table and you hand over a book.
+Or you can hand them the book.
+Some authors worry shoppers will steal the book, hence the back cover copy idea.
+However, in my experience, after you chat with the reader and sign their book for them, you’ve developed a relationship.
+I have had no books go missing.

 You can set up shop any day of the week, but the most popular are Fridays, Saturdays, and Sundays.
 Prime times are 3:00 – 7:00 on Fridays, and 10:00 – 3:00 on weekends.
 However, you can set up whatever day works best with your schedule.
 If you’re having a booming sales day, you may stay longer than you scheduled.
 If your sales are flat, you’re free to pack up and head home for the day.
 They arrange the schedule so only one author is there at a time.

 Interested?
 Contact Ray Depew at 845-699-6664 or at firstname.lastname@example.org.
-Ray is not affiliated with Kroger.
+Ray is not affiliated with the grocery stores.
 He is an author, like the rest of us, but has put this program together to make the unending job of marketing a little bit easier.

 So, get out there and promote yourself.
 Good luck and may the sales force be with you.